vivaxgen/MicroHaps/README.md

 python setup.py install
 ```
 ## Run MicroHap Quality Control step
-Create sample list CSV file to run script in the folder containing your FASTQ files.
+Create sample list CSV file, using the command below, to run script in the folder containing your FASTQ files.

 Alternatively, you can manually create a CSV sample file with only the samples you require.
 The CSV needs the sample IDs (which should correspond to your FASTQ file IDs) in a single column with "sample" as the column name.
 The column name "sample" is case sensitive.
 ```
 ls *_R1.fastq.gz | sed 's/.fastq.gz//' | sed 's/_R1$//' | (echo "sample" && cat -) | sed 's/ \+/,/g' > sample_file.csv
 ```